music-encoding/guidelines/_guidelines-v3/11-editTrans/04-edittransAddDelOmissions/03-edittransSubst.md

 a replacement of portions of the musical text using both the [add]({{ site.baseurl }}/{{ page.version }}/elements/add.html){:.link_odd_elementSpec} and
 [del]({{ site.baseurl }}/{{ page.version }}/elements/del.html){:.link_odd_elementSpec} element, as seen in the following example:

-{% include plainExample.html example="./v3/examples/editTrans/editTrans-sample227.xml" valid="true" %}
+{% include plainExample.html example="examples/editTrans/editTrans-sample227.xml" valid="true" version=page.version %}

 An intervention closely related to substitution is the restoration of a previously